IN MEMORY OF ALMA GRAYCE MILLER

 The Jo Lombard Award ($150) will be given by competition judges to one overall outstanding composition.
 Second ($75) and third place ($50) awards may be awarded by judges at their discretion.

 The Frances Hollans Award ($25) will be awarded to a student age 12 and under whose original composition is judged to be most creative.

-Each student will receive judges’ comments and a certificate of participation which may be picked up, along with manuscripts, at the Honors Recital or at the May NVMTA meeting.
-Recordings of all entries will be available online after the Honors Recital.
+Each student will receive judges’ comments and a certificate of participation or special award, which will be mailed to teachers.
+Recordings of all entries will be available online via Google Drive.